Skip to main content

 We hope you feel inspired by this week's design!

-If you missed the last instalment of Project of the Week, featuring a secretive, Art Deco-inspired bar design by LW Design, click here to read it.
+If you missed the last instalment of Project of the Week, featuring a unique use of lighting in residential design by Chains Interior, click here to read it.

-This week’s instalment of the Project of the Week series features a secretive, Art Deco-inspired bar design by 2023 SBID Awards Finalist, LW Design.
+This week’s instalment of the Project of the Week series features a unique use of lighting in a residential design by 2024 SBID Awards Finalist, Chains Interior.

 What was the client's brief?